emberjs/guides/source/localizable/index.md

 Welcome to the Ember.js Guides!
 This documentation will take you from total beginner to Ember expert.

+## What is Ember?

+Ember is a JavaScript front-end framework designed to help you build websites with rich and complex user interactions.
+It does so by providing developers both with many features that are essential to manage complexity in modern web applications, as well as an integrated development toolkit that enables rapid iteration.

+Some of these features that you'll learn about in the guides are:

+* [Ember CLI](/configuring-ember/configuring-ember-cli/) - A robust development toolkit to create, develop, and build Ember applications.
+When you see an `$ ember <command>` instruction throughout the guides, that's Ember CLI!
+* [Routing](/routing) — The central part of an Ember application.
+Enables developers to drive the application state from the URL.
+* [Templating engine](/templates/handlebars-basics/) — Use Handlebars syntax to write your application's templates
+* [Data layer](/models/) — Ember Data provides a consistent way to communicate with external APIs and manage application state
+* [Ember Inspector](/ember-inspector/) - A browser extension, or bookmarklet, to inspect your application live.
+It's also useful for spotting Ember applications in the wild, try to install it and open up the [NASA website](https://www.nasa.gov/)!

 ## Organization

 On the left side of each Guides page is a table of contents,